 Conclusion

-There is a lot more that goes into PCSing to Vicenza Italy, and I could go on about all the nuances.
-However, I think painting it as a fairytale will do you and your family a disservice.
-It’s vital to do as much research as possible so you and your family can make informed decisions and ease into life here in Italy.
+There is much more that goes into PCSing to Vicenza, Italy, and I could discuss many nuances at length.
+However, painting it solely as a fairytale might do you and your family a disservice.
+It’s essential to conduct thorough research so you and your family can make informed decisions and comfortably transition into life in Italy.